Close

 Total: AED 120 + VAT per year

-Employees with a basic salary of more than AED 16,000 can claim 60% (maximum AED 20,000) for three consecutive months after losing their job.
+Employees with a basic salary of more than AED 16,000 can claim 60% (up to a maximum of AED 20,000) for three consecutive months after losing their job.
+Just like category A, an employee must have enrolled on this plan for the last 12 months before job loss.

 Payment Plans